 Note that we’re not talking death grip here; just a gentle application of pressure will suffice.

 Of course, the stop-start technique can be used during sex too.
 Guys do this naturally, when we change position, remove clothing or reach for the lube.
 Even if just for a few seconds, we’re giving our excitement levels a chance to reset.

 Steve was using stop-start to make sex with Nicky last longer.
-He’d always felt that he reaches orgasm too easily and quickly, and he’s determined not to repeat those previous experiences.
+He’d always felt that he reached orgasm too easily and quickly, and he was determined not to repeat those previous experiences.

 Let’s see this from Nicky’s point of view.
 Here are some quotes from partners, lifted from a Reddit discussion on this very issue:

 If I’m about to cum, I’d be annoyed.

 For women who struggle to cum during PIV, I imagine it would be more frustrating.